-Making regular backups of your work is the most important thing you can do to protect your data.
-We provide recommendations for students, faculty, and staff below:
+Having a backup of your work is the most important thing you can do to protect your data.
+We provide recommendations for personal computers and Reed-owned computers below.

 Why should I back up?